roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 >A very specific nuance is in the mirror.
 >On the draw, you might want to Consider turn 1, to make sure the Fiery Impulse you have in hand can kill the Ledger Shredder the opponent just played.

-There's no rule set in stone, try to understand the dance of what you require in hand to advance your game state, as well as what (if!) you require to hinder your opponents'.
+There's no rule set in stone.
+Try to understand the balance between what you need in hand to advance your game state and what (if anything) you need to hinder your opponents'.

 ### Single Target Removal
 There’s really not much to talk about here; you kill everything on sight.